 History Week is an annual event organised by the History Council of New South Wales to showcase the rich, diverse history produced by organisations and individuals across the state.
+The Reserve Bank of Australia Museum particiaptes in History Week, bringing to life the stories behind our banknotes and archives.

 2015: War, Nationalism and Identity